US fugitive who faked death, skipped UK court date arrested

 It’s not clear whether Alahverdian has a lawyer; an email seeking comment was sent to the “Alahverdian Family Office,” which had sent a notice in 2020 about his funeral and memorial service in Rhode Island.

-Alahverdian was discovered at a hospital in Glasgow last month under the assumed name of Arthur Knight after becoming seriously ill with COVID-19.
-He was granted bail last week as he awaits extradition to the U.S., WPRI-TV reported.
+Alahverdian was discovered at Queen Elizabeth Hospital in Glasgow last month under the assumed name of Arthur Knight after becoming seriously ill with COVID-19.
+He had an initial hearing by video conference from the hospital on Dec.
+23 and was granted bail while he awaited extradition to the U.S., Ritchie said.

-Authorities in Rhode Island have said he’s also wanted in their state for failing to register as a sex offender and the FBI has said he faces fraud charges in Ohio, where he also was convicted of sex-related charges in 2008.
+Authorities in Rhode Island have said Alahverdian is also wanted in their state for failing to register as a sex offender.
+The FBI has said he faces fraud charges in Ohio, where he also was convicted of sex-related charges in 2008.

 In recent years, Alahverdian had been an outspoken critic of Rhode Island’s Department of Children, Youth and Families, testifying before state lawmakers about being sexually abused and tortured while in foster care.